October 11, 2020

 An odometer or odograph is an instrument used for measuring the distance traveled by a vehicle, such as a motorcycle or a car.
 The device may be electronic, mechanical, or a combination of the two (electromechanical).

 Most odometers work by counting wheel rotations.
 It assumes that the distance traveled is the number of wheel rotations times the tire circumference.
 The formula is (actual distance traveled) = ( (final odometer reading) – (initial odometer reading) ) * (actual tire diameter) / (standard tire diameter).

 Usually even new cars have a few miles in them, indicated by the odometer.
 This is called delivery mileage, which is the limited number of miles on a new, unregistered vehicle because of transportation to the vendor, between businesses, or from the vendor to the buyer.

 You can deduct ordinary and necessary expenses you have when you travel away from home on business.
 You may be able to deduct car expenses as well as if you use your car for business purposes.
-And those expenses can add up to an average of $ 12,000 per tax year.
+And those expenses can add up to several $1,000s per tax year.

 If you deduct travel or transportation expenses, you must be able to prove certain elements of expense.
 If you keep timely and accurate records, you will have support to show the IRS if your tax return is ever examined.

 In all cases, mileage logs are enough evidence to support your business mileage deduction claim.
 Your mileage logs should contain your annual odometer reading at the beginning of the year.
 However, we recommend recording them monthly to justify the tracked mileage you put in your mileage log.